efabless/openlane2/docs/source/usage/using_macros.md

 views- the former of which is used in PnR and the latter is used for tape-out.

 * Library Exchange Format ({term}`LEF`/.`lef`): Essential
-  * The "interface" of a Macro; indicating things indicating things such as its dimensions, locations of the pins, other structures on the metal layers (that may obstruct routing,) et cetera.
+  * The "interface" of a Macro; indicating things such as its dimensions, locations of the pins, other structures on the metal layers (that may obstruct routing,) et cetera.
   * Used during PnR.